 Typical Salary for Social Workers

-Washington D.C. led the nation in salaries, with a median of $82,900, followed by Hawaii, Rhode Island, and Massachusetts.
-The highest employment levels, however, are found in California, New York, and Illinois… all of which have a better than average median salary of over $61,000 annually.
+Hawaii led the nation in salaries, with a median of $85,760, followed by Massachusetts, Washington, and Nevada.
+The highest employment levels, however, are found in California, Florida and Ohio… all of which have a better than average median salary of over $56,000 annually.

-While the job demands are high and the pay may not rival what private sector master’s degree graduates command in other industries, there is a kind of personal satisfaction in becoming a social worker that deliver compensation that no other job can.
+While the job demands are high and the pay may not rival what private sector master’s degree graduates command in other industries, there is a kind of personal satisfaction in becoming a social worker that deliver compensation that no other job can.<!- mfunc search_btn -> <!- /mfunc search_btn ->